 Students in the MPH program receive a letter grade at the end of the PBH 611 LEAP Capstone-ILE 1 and PBH 613 LPHT Capstone-ILE 1.
 Students who do not successfully complete assignments will receive an IP (In Progress) grade.
-They must fill out an MPH Capstone-ILE In Progress Agreement (see Handbooks & Forms) and work with their C-ILE Instructor to successfully complete all the assignments before they can register for PBH 612 or PBH 614.
-The IP grade changes to a letter grade at the end of the trimester in which they successfully complete and submit the C-ILE Proposal and any other course assignments.
+They must fill out an MPH Capstone-ILE In Progress Agreement (see Handbooks & Forms) and work with their C-ILE instructor to successfully complete all the assignments before they can register for PBH 612 or PBH 614.
+The IP grade changes to a letter grade at the end of the trimester in which they successfully complete and submit the C-ILE proposal and any other course assignments.
 Students who do not successfully complete all course assignments may receive a course grade of C+ or lower and be required to re-take the course.

-Students in the MPH program will receive a letter grade at the end of the PBH 612 LEAP Capstone-ILE 2 and PBH 614 LPHT Capstone-ILE 2 if they have successfully completed all course assignments and submitted approved C-ILE deliverables (presentation, poster, and C-ILE Manuscript).
+Students in the MPH program will receive a letter grade at the end of the PBH 612 LEAP Capstone-ILE 2 and PBH 614 LPHT Capstone-ILE 2 if they have successfully completed all course assignments and submitted approved C-ILE deliverables (presentation, poster, and C-ILE manuscript).
 Students who do not successfully complete assignments will receive an IP grade.
-They must fill out an MPH Capstone-ILE In Progress Agreement (see Handbooks & Forms) and work with their C-ILE Instructor to successfully complete and submit the C-ILE Manuscript, present their oral presentation (flash talk and poster), and submit any other course assignments.
-Students who do not successfully complete all course assignments are assignments.
+They must fill out an MPH Capstone-ILE In Progress Agreement (see Handbooks & Forms) and work with their C-ILE instructor to successfully complete all the assignments.
+The IP grade changes to a letter grade, at the end of the trimester in which they successfully complete and submit the C-ILE manuscript, present their oral presentation (flash talk and poster), and submit any other course assignments.
+Students who do not successfully complete all course assignments may receive a course grade of C+ or lower and be required to re-take the course.